Chris Woakes

-Christopher Roger Woakes (born 2 March 1989) is an English cricketer who played for England in all formats until his international retirement in 2025.
-In domestic cricket, he represents Warwickshire, and has played in multiple Twenty20 leagues, including for Kolkata Knight Riders, Royal Challengers Bangalore and Delhi Capitals in the Indian Premier League.

-Woakes made his One Day International (ODI) and Twenty20 International (T20I) debuts in 2011 and Test debut in 2013.
-He was part of the England teams that won the 2019 Cricket World Cup and 2022 T20 World Cup.
+Christopher Roger Woakes (born 2 March 1989) is an English cricketer, a right-handed all-rounder who bowls fast-medium.
+He plays domestic cricket for Warwickshire and has represented the England national team since making his ODI and T20I debuts in 2011 and his Test debut in 2013 until his international retirement in September 2025.
+Woakes was part of the England squads that won the 2019 Cricket World Cup and the 2022 T20 World Cup.

-Woakes played as a right-handed all-rounder, bowling fast medium.

 Early life

 Woakes was born in March 1989 in Birmingham, he attended Barr Beacon Language College in Walsall from 2000 to 2007.
 He began playing cricket when he was seven years old with Aston Manor Cricket Club before moving to Walmley Cricket Club.
 He played three games in the 2006 Minor Counties Trophy for Herefordshire County Cricket Club, and played for Warwickshire's under-15, under-17, academy and Second XI teams between 2004 and 2007.
 Woakes is an avid supporter of local football club Aston Villa F.C.
 He was a trainee footballer with Walsall F.C. as a winger until the age of 14.